 Although many of us would question this ‘generous’ offer in a heartbeat, there’s a particularly cunning feature to these fraudulent notifications - the messages themselves appear to come from trusted contacts.

 The WhatsApp scam has already fooled a number of victims using this technique, whilst also encouraging people to then share the message with friends.

 Step 1: Message Received

-The WhatsApp scam works by sending a promotional voucher to people from a trusted ‘contact’, celebrating a supermarket’s (quite random) anniversary.
-The URL that the user is encouraged to click on appears identical to the supermarket chains legitimate website,.. but there’s one small, crafty difference.
+The WhatsApp scam works by sending a promotional voucher to people from a trusted ‘contact’, celebrating a supermarket’s anniversary.
+The URL that the user is encouraged to click on appears identical to the supermarket chains legitimate website - but there’s one small, crafty difference.

 Step 2: Click The Link

-Once the victim clicks on this link, they’ll be directed to a survey.
+Once the victim clicks on the link, they’ll be directed to a survey.
 According to Action Fraud, the person is then urged to hand over their financial information.

 Step 3: Part With Financial Information